Welcome to

 We do know it starts with ourselves and this patch of England we now call home.

-And that we have a heart for how faith, myth and place contributes to community and land stewardship.
+And that we have a heart for community and land stewardship.

 We hope you’ll walk with us.